Skip to content

 If you wish to access your records or have copies supplied, you can apply either by writing, emailing, telephoning or by downloading the application form: accessing your health records - guidance for patients.

-To access records from York, Scarborough, Bridlington and Malton hospitals
+To access record from York, Scarborough, Bridlington and Malton hospitals, write to:

 Health Records Department